-ES1-Exams (80%)
+SE1- Exams (80%)

-- 1. Test on the level of knowledge acquired by the student through an exam.
-It will be necessary to obtain at leat 4.5 out of 10 to continue with the correction of practical skills - 2.
-Test on the level of practical skills acquired by the student, through an examination that involves solving problems similar to those raised in the classes.
+- 1. Test on the level of knowledge acquired by the student through an exam (60%).
+It will be necessary to obtain at least 4.5 out of 10 to continue with the correction of practical skills. - 2.
+Test on the level of practical skills acquired by the student, through an examination that involves solving problems similar to those raised in the classes and neuroanatomy charts (40%).
+It will be necessary to obtain at least 4.5 out to 10 to pass the course.